Cornucopianism: Theory

-As a society becomes more wealthy, it also creates a well-developed set of legal rules to produce the conditions of freedom and security that progress requires.

 In Progress and Poverty written in 1879, after describing the powerful reproductive forces of nature, the political economist Henry George wrote, "That the earth could maintain a thousand billions of people as easily as a thousand millions is a necessary deduction from the manifest truths that, at least so far as our agency is concerned, matter is eternal and force must forever continue to act."

-Julian Simon was one of the best known cornucopian thinkers in modern times who suggested in his book, The Ultimate Resource, published in 1981, that humans have always found a way in the past to develop and enhance past resources over virtually any roadblock.
-He suggested that while resources may come and go, the knowledge that can come from a bigger population, and thus more manpower/intellect, humanity would continuously be able to find newer sources of energy.
-Simon did argue however that in order for humans to seek innovation and new sources of energy, free markets must be present to place value on sources of energy through their price to produce and use.
-Once the price of a certain resource become too high due to lack of supply, it would encourage new research into alternative sources to seek cheaper energy.
+Julian Simon was one of the best-known cornucopian thinkers in modern times, who suggested in his book, The Ultimate Resource, published in 1981, that humans have always found a way to develop and enhance resources over virtually any roadblock.
+He suggested that while resources may come and go, the knowledge that can come from a bigger population, and thus more workforce/intellect, humanity would continuously be able to find newer sources of energy.
+Simon did argue, however, that for humans to pursue innovation and new energy sources, free markets must be present to assign value to energy sources through their prices for production and use.
+Once the price of a certain resource becomes too high due to a lack of supply, it would encourage new research into alternative sources to seek cheaper energy.